ray-yicong/Mapbox-API-Documentation-Translation/static.md

 const staticClient = mbxStatic({ accessToken: '{your_access_token}' });
 ```

-### Retrieve a static map from a style
+### 从一种样式恢复到静态地图Retrieve a static map from a style

 ```endpoint
 GET /styles/v1/{username}/{style_id}/static/{overlay}/{lon},{lat},{zoom},{bearing},{pitch}{auto}/{width}x{height}{@2x} styles:tiles
 ```

-Returns a static map from a specified style as a PNG.
+从一种特定的样式恢复到作为PNG的静态地图。Returns a static map from a specified style as a PNG.
 Use of the static maps endpoint is rate-limited by access token.
 By default, the rate limit is set to 600 requests per minute.

 The position of the map is represented by either the word `auto` or by five numbers: longitude, latitude, zoom, bearing, and pitch.
 The last two numbers, bearing and pitch, are optional.
 If you only specify bearing and not pitch, pitch will default to `0`.
 If you specify neither, they will both default to `0`.
 If you specify `"auto"`, you should not provide any of these numbers.